 * Default refresh rate

 How the cache works

-When the cache refreshes, all the old cached data is discarded.
-New queries generated by the report go directly to the underlying platform and the responses are added to the cache.
+When the cache refreshes, all the old cached data and remembered queries are discarded.
+New queries generated by components on the report go directly to the underlying platform and the responses are added to the cache for those components.

 Refresh report data manually